10horizons/wp-terms-popup/readme.txt

 You can choose whether to have one single terms to be shown across the entire website, or have different terms shown on posts or pages for different purposes.
 If you want to show popup on posts or pages, go to that post or page edit screen and you will see the option on the right side of the screen.

-If you wish to show popup on custom post types, use this shortcode: `[wpterms id="8"]` where "8" is the ID of the terms to be shown.
-DO NOT use shortcodes on posts or pages, because it's redundant.

-**Useful info**

-* Visit [official plugin's website](http://termsplugin.com) for more info and documentation.
+Refer this screeenshot for clarity: [see screenshot](https://ps.w.org/wp-terms-popup/assets/screenshot-5.gif)

+**IMPORTANT!**

-* To report bugs or give suggestions, please do so on [the developer's website](http://tentenbiz.com).
+* The FREE version of the plugin is handled by the plugin's original developer, Tentenbiz Solutions & Media.
+To report bugs or seek support, please do so on [the developer's website](http://tentenbiz.com).
+If you seek for support on the PRO plugin's website, the developer wouldn't see it!

-* Support can be seeked on WordPress.org forum.
+* The PRO version of the plugin is handled by Dalv8.
+Problems with payment, PRO download links, and everything to do with the PRO version should be forwarded to Dalv8 via the [official PRO plugin's website](http://termsplugin.com).
+DO NOT seek for support relating to the free version here!

 * Need plugin customization just for your site?
 Head [over here](http://tentenbiz.com/contact/).